 Life can make sleep difficult to come by.
-Factor in work, relationship issues, financial worries, layoffs or an illness, and it’ll make you wonder how you’ll ever manage to get more of the sleep you can’t stay healthy (and navigate your life) without!
+Factor in work, relationship issues, financial worries, a PANDEMIC, and it’ll make you wonder how you’ll ever manage to get more of the sleep you can’t stay healthy (and navigate your life) without!

 You may not be able to control or eliminate all of the factors that interfere with your sleep, but you can create an environment and adopt habits that encourage a more restful night.
 Try these suggestions if you have trouble falling asleep or staying asleep: